Kennesaw State plays in CUSA Tournament against the UTEP

 Huntsville, Alabama; Tuesday, 3 p.m.
 EDT

-Ndack Mbengue is averaging 8.9 points and 7.2 rebounds for the Miners.
-Ivane Tensaie is averaging 2.3 made 3-pointers over the last 10 games.
+Ivane Tensaie is averaging 12.7 points for the Miners.
+Heaven Samayoa-Mathis is averaging 0.7 made 3-pointers over the last 10 games.

 LAST 10 GAMES: Owls: 4-6, averaging 60.6 points, 27.7 rebounds, 10.9 assists, 7.0 steals and 3.0 blocks per game while shooting 40.5% from the field.
 Their opponents have averaged 64.9 points per game.